balancer/docs-v3/docs/concepts/router/overview.md

 ## Query functions
-Query operations allow simulation of various operations on Balancer.
-The queries are expected to be used in an offchain context and done by an `eth_call`.
-Query operations execute the same accounting logic as liquidity operations do and return the data without settling the operation.
+All state-changing functions have a query counterpart.
+Queries are expected to be used in an offchain context and done with an `eth_call`.
+[Transient Accounting](/concepts/vault/transient.html) enables query functions to execute the same accounting logic as state-changing functions, returning the outcome without settling the operation.

 ### queryAddLiquidityUnbalanced
 ```solidity